 - Class-08: Others seam

-All the above types of seam are discussed in the below:
+All the above types of seam are discussed below:

 1. Class-01: Superimposed seam:

-Superimposed seam is the most common method of seaming in garments manufacturing.
+The superimposed seam is the most common method of seaming in garments manufacturing.
 This seam is formed by superimposing the edge of one piece of material on another.
-Superimposed seam has various types which are- plain seam, French seams and Double machine seam.
-Superimposed seam is placed on the top side of the garments.
-This types of seam is used in collar, cuff sewing, cuff top-stitching, collar band attach sewing and top stitching, side seam and sleeve attach with safety-sticker.
+Superimposed seam has various types which are- plain seam, French seams, and Double machine seam.
+The superimposed seam is placed on the top side of the garments.
+This type of seam is used in collar, cuff sewing, cuff top-stitching, collar band attach sewing and topstitching, side seam and sleeve attach with safety-sticker.

 2. Class-02: Lapped seam:

-Lapped seam is formed by lapping two pieces of fabrics.
+The lapped seam is formed by lapping two pieces of fabric.
 This type of seam is not common in clothing because it creates problems with raw edges where one ply of fabric fold under itself for a finished edge.
-Lapped seam is used in main seaming of denim jackets, side seam and inseam of jeans, side seams of shirts, joining lace to another fabric, attaching patch pockets, and in various decorative finishing.
+The lapped seam is used in the main seaming of denim jackets, side seam and inseam of jeans, side seams of shirts, joining lace to another fabric, attaching patch pockets, and in various decorative finishing.

 3. Class-03: Bound seam:

-Bound seam is consists of edges of fabrics which are bound by a stripe of fabric.
-This type of seam is made to finish and edge of a garment.
-Bound seam is used in sewing necklines, sleeves hems, inside waist bands of trousers and pants, finishing seams on unlined jackets and coats.
+The bound seam is consists of edges of fabrics that are bound by a stripe of fabric.
+This type of seam is made to the finish and edge of a garment.
+The bound seam is used in sewing necklines, sleeves hems, inside waistbands of trousers and pants, finishing seams on unlined jackets and coats.

 Flat seams are referred to as flat seams because the fabric edges do not overlap.
 This type of seam is constructed by having two pieces of fabric meet precisely at their edges.
 A cover stitch is used here to sew the two pieces of fabric together.
 This type of stitch has multiple needles and creates a stitch perpendicular to the seam line, which creates a flat seam.
-Plain seam is a flat seam.
-Flat seam is used in close fitting garments where the seam allowance may put pressure on the body, high-stretch fabrics athletic apparel, shape wear, undergarments, lingerie, swimwear, thermal underwear, sweatshirts with side panels or with raglan sleeves, eliminating bulk at seams, seaming pelts.
+The plain seam is flat.
+The flat seam is used in close-fitting garments where the seam allowance may put pressure on the body, high-stretch fabrics athletic apparel, shapewear, undergarments, lingerie, swimwear, thermal underwear, sweatshirts with side panels, or with raglan sleeves, eliminating bulk at seams, seaming pelts.

 5. Class-05: Ornamental seam:

-Ornamental seam is made using machines with zigzag capability, which is used on a plain seam on woven or knit fabric.
-The main using purpose of this seam is for decorative sewing where single or multiple rows of stitches are sewn through one or more layer of fabric.
+The ornamental seam is made using machines with zigzag capability, which is used on a plain seam on woven or knit fabric.
+The main using purpose of this seam is for decorative sewing where single or multiple rows of stitches are sewn through one or more layers of fabric.
 These several layers can be folds of the same fabric.